Optimus47/Optimus47/README.md

 ## Hi there 👋

-There's no spoun, it is Wild.
+There's no soapun, it is Wild.

 ```
   BBBBB   OOOOO   OOOOO   M     M